UI Bakery Low-code platform

 Results, Reflections and Takeaways

-Led end-to-end design for an AI-powered low-code IDE, growing from internal prototype to $1M+ ARR SaaS used by 500+ enterprise teams — as the sole designer.
+Led end-to-end design for an AI-powered low-code IDE, growing from internal prototype to $1M+ ARR SaaS used by thousands enterprise teams - as the sole designer.

 Working through constant pivots and developer-driven workflows pushed me to become faster, sharper, and more systematic.